catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

      | subnetpool_id     | None                                          |
      +-------------------+-----------------------------------------------+

-    If you are creating a VPN that connects your projects between Catalyst Cloud Regions, then the Remote Peer Router IP and Remote Peer Subnet CIDR Range will be the values associated with the subnet and router in the other region.
+    If you are creating a VPN that connects your projects between Catalyst Cloud Regions, then the *remote peer router IP* and *remote peer subnet CIDR* range will be the values associated with the subnet and router in the other region.
 You can determine these in the same way as shown above while connected to the other region.
-If you are setting up a VPN to a different peer, then the Peer Router IP will be the publicly accessible IPv4 address of that router, while the Remote Peer Subnet CIDR Range will be the subnet behind that router whose traffic you wish to route via the VPN to access the local subnet.
+If you are setting up a VPN to a different peer, then the *peer router IP* will be the publicly accessible IPv4 address of that router, while the *remote peer Subnet CIDR range* will be the subnet behind that router whose traffic you wish to route via the VPN to access the local subnet.

     .. note::
      If you are connecting to a remote peer that is not a Catalyst Cloud router, you may need to modify some of the parameters used in the following steps.

-    By now you should have the required values so you can proceed to create a VPN.
+    By now you should have the required values you need to create a VPN.
     There are four steps to creating a VPN:

     * Create a VPN Service